 In 1934 a group of miners in Ashington with a passion for painting attended classes to learn more about the techniques of art and this proved a successful enterprise that enabled them to supplement their wages.
 Known as the ‘Ashington Group’ or ‘Pitmen Painters’, their story has been portrayed in a stage play by the Billy Elliot writer, Lee Hall.

 Ashington is certainly no stranger to producing diverse talent.
 Followers of English football know Ashington as the place that produced three very famous footballing sons, namely the legendary Jackie Milburn, known to fans of Newcastle United as ‘Wor Jackie’ and it was also the birthplace of his nephews, the footballing brothers Bob and Jack Charlton who represented England in the World Cup winning team of 1966.
-The footballers George, Jim and Stan Milburn were also noted footballers from Ashington and were uncles of the Charlton brothers.
+A George, Jim and Stan Milburn were also noted footballers from Ashington and were uncles of the Charlton brothers.

 Jack and Bobby honed their footballing skills at Ashington’s Hirst Park and perhaps the passion for football ran deep in their blood.
-The names Charlton and Milburn were of course historically reiver names associated with North Tynedale back in Tudor times and the reivers were known as fanatical footballers, though their games back then were often of a violent nature.
+The names Charlton and Milburn were of course historically Border Reiver names associated with North Tynedale back in Tudor times and the reivers were known as fanatical footballers, though their games back then were often of a violent nature.

 Collieries and Country Parks